sveljko/sveljko.github.io/_posts/2019-02-20-exception_ergonomics.md

 "preconditions as exceptions").

 At long last, what is a postcondition is often rather arbitrary.
-Remembering our "open file", is "file successfully opene" a post-condition?
+Remembering our "open file", is "file successfully opened" a post-condition?
 If not, what is?
-One might say "the file object (structure, record, pointer...) returned is valid", but that is ambiguous (is `nullptr` a valid pointer or `nil` or `None` a valid object) and, at long last, any procedure worth a damn should _never_ return invalid objects.
-Btw, it is one of the reasons why the postconditions often change during evolution and maintenace.
+One might come up with "the file object (structure, record, pointer...) returned is valid", but that is ambiguous (is `nullptr` a valid pointer or `nil` or `None` a valid object) and, at long last, any procedure worth a damn should _never_ return invalid objects.
+Btw, it is one of the reasons why the postconditions often change during evolution and maintenance.

 ### "Do as the standard library of you language does"